 Pick the Right Size

 Make sure you select a size appropriate to your dog.
-You don’t want so big that they struggle to get their head into the bowl and, too small and the food will spill over the sides or you will be constantly topping up the water
+You don’t want so big that they struggle to get their head into the bowl and, too small and the food will spill over the sides or you will be constantly topping up the water with water bowls.

 Clean the Dog Bowl Daily